crisp-oss/chappe/README.md

 ### Check file sizes during build

 Once Chappe is done building your docs, it checks for all built files sizes against maximum build size rules.
-This is done to ensure that you do not get bad surprises about your Developer Docs users experiencing slow load times, especially when you including a lot of heavy images in guides.
+This is done to ensure that you do not get bad surprises about your Developer Docs users experiencing slow load times, especially when including a lot of heavy images in guides.

 In the event a build size rule threshold is reached, the Chappe CLI will error out, informing you which file is over-sized.